Philip Larkin: Critical opinion

-A further indication of a new direction in the critical valuation of Larkin is Suniti Kumar Chatterji's statement that "Larkin is no longer just a name but an institution, a modern British national cultural monument".
+A further indication of a new direction in the critical valuation of Larkin is Sisir Kumar Chatterjee's statement that "Larkin is no longer just a name but an institution, a modern British national cultural monument".

 Chatterjee's view of Larkin is grounded in a detailed analysis of his poetic style.
 He observes a development from Larkin's early works to his later ones, which sees his style change from "verbal opulence through a recognition of the self-ironising and self-negating potentiality of language to a linguistic domain where the conventionally held conceptual incompatibles – which are traditional binary oppositions between absolutes and relatives, between abstracts and concretes, between fallings and risings and between singleness and multiplicity – are found to be the last stumbling-block for an artist aspiring to rise above the impasse of worldliness".
 This contrasts with an older view that Larkin's style barely changed over the course of his poetic career.
 Chatterjee identifies this view as being typified by Bernard Bergonzi's comment that "Larkin's poetry did not ... develop between 1955 and 1974".
 For Chatterjee, Larkin's poetry responds strongly to changing "economic, socio-political, literary and cultural factors".

 Chatterjee argues: "It is under the defeatist veneer of his poetry that the positive side of Larkin's vision of life is hidden".
 This positivity, suggests Chatterjee, is most apparent in his later works.
 Over the course of Larkin's poetic career: "The most notable attitudinal development lay in the zone of his view of life, which from being almost irredeemably bleak and pessimistic in The North Ship, became more and more positive with the passage of time".

 The view that Larkin is not a nihilist or pessimist, but actually displays optimism in his works, is certainly not universally endorsed, but Chatterjee's study suggests the degree to which old stereotypes of Larkin are now being transcended.
 Representative of these stereotypes is Bryan Appleyard's judgement (quoted by Maeve Brennan) that of the writers who "have adopted a personal pose of extreme pessimism and loathing of the world ... none has done so with quite such a grinding focus on littleness and triviality as Larkin the man".
 Recent criticism of Larkin demonstrates a more complex set of values at work in his poetry and across the totality of his writings.